 - The tire contained a manufacturing defect when it left the defendant’s possession;

-- The plaintiff suffered an injury; and
+- You suffered an injury; and

 6.2.
-Design Defects
+Design defects

 A tire defect may be considered a design defect if either: